 George Sr. further said in his autobiography that Glenn Miller tunes were playing in the background as he asked a friend about a girl wearing the red and green dress.
 After that, his friend introduced Barbara to the future president while a waltz song was playing in the background.
 The schoolgirl Barbara was the daughter of a publisher.
 Bush also said that they danced to many songs that night.
 He said they talked a lot to each other and understood each other in that first meeting.

-A few months back, in April 2018, Barbara died at the age of 92.
+In April 2018, Barbara died at the age of 92.
 She was essentially an image of “everybody’s grandmother”.
 A few days prior to her death, Barbara’s family announced that she was failing in health and would not receive any further medical treatment.
 However, no further detail was provided on the nature of the disease Barbara was suffering from.
 News of Barbara’s death was announced by the office of George HW Bush.
 The statement said that everybody’s grandmother and former first lady of the United States passed away at the age of 92.

 Fondly remembered by everyone